meken/gcp-bq-looker-encryption/README.md

 There are multiple ways of doing this, but we'll use the `tinkey` utility.
 Follow the instructions [here](https://developers.google.com/tink/install-tinkey) to install it.
 Once it's installed run the following command to generate the wrapped key.
 This is typically a one-off process.

-> **Note**  Although generating the wrapped key is a one-off process, uou might need to rotate it to improve your security, see section [Rotating keys](#rotating_keys) below for detailed instructions on that.
+> **Note**  Although generating the wrapped key is a one-off process, you might need to rotate it to improve your security, see section [Rotating keys](#rotating-the-keys) below for detailed instructions on that.

 ```shell
 KEK_URI=`gcloud kms keys describe \